Local emission-free driving

 The eSprinter is available to order as a standard length (A2) vehicle with high roof.
 The load compartment volume of 11 m³ is not limited in any way by the electric drive system.
-The payload is up to XXX kg with the standard battery capacity and up to XXX kg with the optionally available battery capacity variant.
+The payload is with the standard battery capacity and with the optionally available battery capacity variant.

 If you are contemplating entering the world of electromobility, you will soon realise that it involves much more than just an electrically powered vehicle.
 That's why our specialists will engage in a dialogue with you to develop a concept for your electromobility that's tailored to your company – our eVan ecosystem.
 This includes, among other things, the creation of a suitable charging infrastructure, on-location servicing and connectivity services.